FloAppsLtd/Documents/SecurityPolicy.md

 ## Third-party integrations

-We use 2FA authentication for logins into third-party services whenever possible.
+We use 2FA authentication for logins into third-party services where possible.

+We assess the information risks associated with external suppliers once a year.

 ### Bank transactions